Employment contract (FTE) and taxes in 2026

-Do you want to earn extra money but don’t want to commit to a full-time job right away?
-An employment contract (FTE) is ideal – but what about taxes?
+Shrnutí: Do you want to earn extra money but don’t want to commit to a full-time job right away?
+A contract for work (FTE) is ideal – but what about taxes?
 You just need to earn a few extra hundred and everything changes: one day you pay nothing, the next day a thousand disappears from your paycheck.
 And what about when you have multiple agreements signed at once?
 In this article, we’ll tell you when you pay tax on your DPT, when you get your money back, and how to take advantage of every benefit the law offers you this year.

-Contract work is one of the two basic forms of so-called “agreement employment”.
+Working on a work agreement (FTE) is one of the two basic forms of so-called “agreement employment”.
 It is mainly used for longer-term but still short-term and less formal working relationships.
 For example, it is suitable for working a few days a week, regular shifts outside of the main employment relationship or as extra work.

 Main features of working on a FTE: